 Form 1099-NEC is an information return.
 Its primary purpose is to give nonemployees a record of the total annual payments they received and need to report during tax time (you won’t withhold or pay any employer taxes on the money you pay contractors).
 1099-NEC forms also alert the IRS to who received untaxed payments throughout the year, just in case those individuals don’t self-report and pay their tax bill.

 As noted earlier, in prior years, contractor payments were included in Form 1099-MISC.
-If you need to file a 1099 for nonemployee income paid in 2019, you would use the 2019 1099-MISC.
+If you need to file a 1099 for non-employee income paid in 2019, you would use the 2019 1099-MISC.
 We cover 1099-MISC and other types of 1099 forms in more detail later in this article.

 The due date for furnishing a copy to your contractors and vendors and filing a copy with the IRS is Jan.
 31 for most businesses; however, when that date falls on a weekend, it’s due the following Monday.

-When Are You Not Required to File
+When You’re Not Required to File Form 1099

 You are not required to file a Form 1099 if you meet any of the following conditions: